OhYash/KnowledgeDay/_posts/2021-05-25-kd-tilt-one.md

 ### [The Limits to Blockchain Scalability](https://cutt.ly/1nrzuMm)
 _20-25 minutes read | Vitalik_

 Elon very recently [shared his views](https://cutt.ly/tnrzsCR) targetting Doge to "speed up block time 10x, Increase size 10x, and drop fee 100x".
-This doesn't seem doable without some serious compromised to decentralization to the founder of **Ethereum blockchain** Vitalik Buterin.
+This doesn't seem doable without some serious compromises to decentralization to the founder of **Ethereum blockchain** - Vitalik Buterin.
 So our man came up with some facts on his blog about how realistic Elon's viewpoint is.
 P.S., This assumes some understanding of how blockchain works, the rest he can explain.
 If you're looking for a trivial explanation of blockchain, I had [written a piece](https://cutt.ly/Vnrzfs5) last year on it, should be good for a start.

 ------